How Does the Rainfall Behave in Bolivia? A Full Overview

 How is the rainfall in Bolivia, every number and every detail

-In this complete guide about the rainfall in Bolivia, you’ll know every detail about it, when and where it occurs the most and the least across the country, how it behaves in the different climatic regions of Bolivia, the average rainfall in our country and its main cities, among other details.
+In this comprehensive guide to rainfall in Bolivia, you’ll learn all the details about precipitation patterns, including when and where it’s most and least prevalent across the country.
+We’ll discuss how rainfall varies across Bolivia’s different climatic regions, the average rainfall in our country and its major cities, and other relevant details.
+We are Bolivian real estate experts (see our Bolivian real estate website).

-1. The wet season (between September and March, in the whole country).
+1. The wet season (spanning September to March, nationwide).

-2. The dry season (between April and August, in the whole country).
+2. The dry season (spanning April to August, nationwide).

-The difference between the average rainfall in these 2 seasons of the year can have a ratio between 1/5 to 1/10, this means that in the wet season, it can rain from 5 to 10 times more than in the dry season, as you can see in the table below.
-Cities that are in tropical areas will experience a lower reduction of rainfall in the dry season than cities that are in Altiplanic areas of the country.
+The difference in average rainfall between these two seasons can have a ratio ranging from 1/5 to 1/10.
+This means that *rainfall during the wet season can be five to ten times greater than during the dry season*, as shown in the table below.
+Cities located in tropical areas experience a smaller reduction in rainfall during the dry season compared to cities in the Altiplanic regions.

 La Paz45065515